If your question isn’t answered here, contact us at firstname.lastname@example.org; we’ll answer it and add it to this page for other students.

 That depends on the nature of your problem.
 If it’s academic (e.g., you missed an exam, you think you will fail a class, you might not graduate) see the Innis Registrar’s Office as soon as you realize you might have a problem.
 You can book a confidential, one-to-one appointment with an academic or financial aid counsellor.

-If your issue is more personal, you can visit the Registrar or the Office of the Dean.
-The Dean of Students and Residence, the Student Life Dons and the rest of the Student Life staff are there to help you!
+If your issue is more personal, you can visit the Registrar or the Office of Student Life (OSL).
+The Dean of Students, the Assistant Deans, and the Residence Dons are here to help you!

 If your emergency involves a risk to persons or property (e.g., a fire, crime in progress, medical emergency) call 9-1-1 IMMEDIATELY.